Applying gamification to training

 In the Octalysis framework designed by Yu-kai Chou, a Level System (Game Technique #85) is a Tier 3 system which dynamically motivates players through accomplishment and creativity.
 Why creativity?
 If given an advancement schedule, players will try to figure out creative ways to move ahead through the system.
 If properly designed, the learning will come in direct correlation with advancement.

-Start at the beginning, defining training
+Start at the beginning, defining training with workplace gamification

 Often, training is done to please the boss or manager, driven by avoidance behavior.